 It doesn’t matter how safe your local area is— if you’ve consumed enough alcohol to trigger a blackout and are on your own, you aren’t capable of looking after yourself.

 You may attempt to take yourself home while blacked out, only to realize you’re unable to find your way and are lost.
 You might even pass out and injure yourself during the fall, with no one around to help you.

 The risk of injury after drinking isn’t just speculation either.
 Instead, it’s been well documented by global administrations like the World Health Organization.
 A 2009 report showed that drinking increases the relative risk of injury many times over.

-When you blackout, your ability to make important decisions is impaired.
-This includes your ability to consent to sex.
+When you black out, your ability to make important decisions is impaired.
+This includes your capacity to consent to sex.

 Make no mistake: a woman’s inability to say “no” is not consent.
 No woman should be held responsible for avoiding sexual harassment.
 Being assaulted is never your fault.